Pedestrian Accidents in North Carolina

 Why Pedestrian Accidents Are Different in NC

 When a car strikes a pedestrian, the injuries are almost always serious.
 Pedestrians have no protection -- no seatbelt, no airbag, no steel frame.
 Even at relatively low speeds, the impact can cause broken bones, traumatic brain injuries, spinal cord damage, and death.
-NC pedestrian accident statistics show that pedestrian fatalities have been rising for over a decade.

 But in North Carolina, the legal challenges are just as significant as the physical ones.
 NC's contributory negligence rule is applied aggressively in pedestrian cases.
-Insurance companies routinely argue that the pedestrian did something wrong -- crossed outside a crosswalk, walked against a signal, was wearing dark clothing at night, was looking at their phone -- and that this contribution to the accident bars any recovery.
+Insurance companies routinely argue that the pedestrian did something wrong -- crossed outside a crosswalk, walked against a signal, was wearing dark clothing at night, was looking at their phone -- and that this contribution bars any recovery.

 This makes understanding NC's specific pedestrian laws critical for anyone who has been hit by a car while walking.
 If the driver fled the scene, see our guide on pedestrian hit-and-run accidents.
 If a child was struck, NC has special contributory negligence rules for minors.